pce-devel/Etripator/README.md

 Each section starts with the name of the output file between square brackets.
 The supported fields are :
+ * **filename** *(mandatory)* : name of the output file.
+If multiple sections have the same output filename, their output will be appended to that file.
+On the other hand, note that the output file will be overwritten at each session.

  * **type** *(mandatory)* : values are **code**, **bin_data** or **inc_data**.
 	* **code** indicates that the section will be disassembled and output as asm code.
     * **inc_data** means that the section is pure data. but it will be output as code directives (.db).